eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 In order for Hono's components to use the Jaeger client for reporting tracing information, the container images need to be built with the `jaeger` Maven profile.
 Please refer to [Monitoring & Tracing] ({{< relref "/admin-guide/monitoring-tracing-config.md#configuring-usage-of-jaeger-tracing-included-in-docker-images" >}}) for details.
+The newly built images also need to be made available to the target Kubernetes cluster as described in the two previous sections.

 The chart can be configured to deploy and use an example Jaeger back end by means of setting the *jaegerBackendDeployExample* property to `true` when running Helm: